-- The roof and design features of garages and carports must be consistent with the main dwelling. - The size and location of garage/carports are as follows: - 1.
-Garages/carports must be located for access from the rear laneway where one is provided. - Single storey homes on lots sized less than 12.5m wide and accessed from a street or mews must contain a garage/carport not greater than 50% of the width of the lot (excluding truncation). - 3.
-For front access lots, garages/carports must be setback a minimum of 1m behind the main building line. - 4.
-Triple garages are permitted, however may not exceed more than 45% of the dwelling frontage and must ensure that the third garage component is set back a minimum of 600mm from the double garage to lessen the impact from the street.
-(Note: the removal of walls/retaining constructed by the seller to accommodate a triple driveway may not be permitted.) - 5.
-Larger garages may also be permitted where the built form outcome is considered to achieve the objective of the Design Guidelines. - 6.
-For corner lots, garages/carports shall be located on the lot boundary opposite the corner truncation.
-For all other lots, and where a slope greater than 200mm exists, garages should be located on the low side of the lot. - Carports may be permitted, however shall be fitted with a remote controlled door.
+The roof and design features of garages and carports must be consistent with the main dwelling.

+The size and location of garage/carports are as follows:

+- 1. Garages/carports must be located for access from the rear laneway where one is provided. - Single storey (front loaded) homes on lots sized less than 12.5m wide and accessed from a street or mews must contain a garage/ carport not greater than 50 percent of the width of the lot (excluding truncation). - For front access lots, garages/carports must be setback a minimum of 1000mm behind the main building line. - 4.
+Triple garages (not carports) are permitted, however may not exceed more than 50 percent of the dwelling frontage and must ensure the third garage component is set back a minimum of 600mm from the double garage to lessen the impact from the street.
+Integrated storage areas must be located so as to not widen the garage unnecessarily.
+Note: The removal of retaining walls constructed by LWP to accommodate a triple garage is not permitted. - 5.
+The roof and design features of garages and carports must be consistent with the main dwelling and doors shall be coloured to integrate seamlessly and reduce the dominance of the garage on the primary elevation. - For corner lots, garages/carports shall be located on the lot boundary opposite the corner truncation.

+Carports may be permitted, however, shall be fitted with a sectional garage door.